Abdulaziz-04/neu-fall22-pdp-hw4/neu-fall22-pdp-hw4/res/DESIGN-README.md

 - InfoPageView
 - MainPageView
 - PerformancePageView
+- New View for GUI (8 files)

 ### Additional classes

 - ViewFactory (interface)
 - DefaultSysOutViewFactory *Create View with System.out as a output PrintStream*
+- SwingViewFactory

 ## Life Cycle